API Layer

 scan_dirs.

-Generated CRUD modules ──┐ ├──► Merged ApiOutputScanned hand-written ────┘Downstream generation in gen_servers (which also drives client artifacts via ServersConfig.client_generators) receives the merged ApiOutput and sees no difference between generated and hand-written functions.
+Generated CRUD modules ──┐ ├──► Merged ApiOutputScanned hand-written ────┘Downstream generation in gen_servers (Rust transports) and gen_clients (TypeScript clients + admin registry) both receive the same merged ApiOutput and see no difference between generated and hand-written functions.
 A custom endpoint you wrote by hand gets HTTP routes, IPC commands, MCP tools, and TypeScript client functions just like the generated CRUD operations.

 How scan_dirs discovery works